Eléda ROBO

 - Ethnomathematics

-Associate Professor and Researcher at the CRREF (Center for Research and Resources in Education and Training) and EASTCO (Research Group on Traditional and Contemporary Societies in Oceania) laboratories.
+Researcher and Lecturer affiliated with the CRREF (Center for Research and Resources in Education and Training) and EASTCO (Research Group on Traditional and Contemporary Societies in Oceania).